google/blockly-samples/packages/dev/tools/README.md

 A library of common utilities for Blockly extension development.
 - `toolboxSimple`: XML for an always-open flyout with no categories.
 - `toolboxCategories`: XML for a toolbox with multiple categories and all of the default blocks.
-- `BlocklyDebugRenderer`: A visualizer for debugging custom renderers.
+- `DebugRenderer`: A visualizer for debugging custom renderers.

 ## Installation